 All around the world, Valentine’s Day has been and continues to be a special occasion to celebrate with your significant other, and create quality memories with that special someone in your life.
 Naturally, every country has its own unique Valentine’s Day customs and traditions, and Japan is no different.
 In this article, we’ll take you through the significance of Celebrating Valentine’s Day in Japan, the specific traditions this country has set up, and of course, talk a bit about appropriate Valentine’s Day gifts in Japanese culture.

-If you wish to know more about Japanese culture and language, then make sure to check out our main page to learn more!
+If you wish to know more about Japanese culture and language, then make sure to check out our online Japanese lessons to deep dive into the culture with natives!

 How Valentine’s Day in Japan became what it is today